concur/developer.concur.com/imaging/image-resource.markdown

 ---

 ## Description
-A receipt or invoice image.
-The documentation for the version 3.0 Receipt Images resource can be found [here][1].
+The Image resource represents a receipt image or an invoice image.
+The [ReceiptImages][1] version 3 API supersedes the Image resource.

 ## Version
 1.0